maxzheng/great-life-guide/double.md

 >   (**Tiny Habits**).

 Now, close your eyes, and replay the story in your mind, and say the words from the list out loud as you do.
-Congrats, you have just master the technique!
+Congrats, you have just mastered the technique!
 The story can be as long as you need to remember an unlimited # of items.
 The beauty of this is that you will be able to remember the story for a long time with just one iteration.
 To make it more memorable, re-iterate with more vivid and wild images and make sure there is a strong link from one word to the next.